A person commits the offense of manufacture of a controlled substance per RSMo Section 579.055 if he or she

 Possession of Materials to Manufacture Methamphetamines

-Missouri was once known as the epicenter of methamphetamine production and, in an effort to fight the proliferation of small home-grown labs, the legislature passed several laws criminalizing the possession of normally legal substances that are used to make meth.
+Missouri was once known as the epicenter of methamphetamine production.
+To fight the proliferation of small home-grown labs, the legislature passed several laws criminalizing the possession of normally legal substances used to make meth.
 Although production has moved almost entirely to Mexico or individual “shake and bake” operations, the laws remain on the books.

 One of these laws is RSMo §579.055 Possession of Anhydrous Ammonia.
-Anhydrous ammonia is a fertilizer that at one time was an important ingredient in meth production.
-Farmers were forced to employ elaborate security measures to prevent cookers from causing thousands of dollars of damage to steal a couple of quarts of the chemical.
-Because the few remaining do-it-yourselfers are using the one-pot method, which doesn't require anhydrous, thefts are rare nowadays, but possession of any amount of anhydrous ammonia in a container not explicitly designed and marked for its' use is a class E felony.
+Anhydrous ammonia is a fertilizer that, at one time, was an essential ingredient in meth production.
+Farmers were forced to employ elaborate security measures to prevent cookers from causing thousands of dollars of damage while stealing a couple of quarts of the chemical.
+Because the few remaining do-it-yourselfers are using the one-pot method, which doesn't require anhydrous, thefts are rare nowadays.
+Still, possession of any amount of anhydrous ammonia in a container not explicitly designed and marked for its use is a class E felony.

 Possession of Methamphetamine Precursors RSMo §579.110 makes it a class E felony to knowingly possess one or more of the chemicals listed in §195.400, or any other chemicals proven to be methamphetamine precursors as established by expert testimony, with the intent to manufacture or test a controlled substance.
 This law is aimed at the possession of ephedrine and pseudoephedrine, and having more than 24 grams of either is considered proof of intent to violate this law, even if no intent to manufacture methamphetamines is shown.

 How to Fight a Manufacturing of a Controlled Substance Charge